No reviews

 Your performance

-This marjoram originates from Italy, where it grows wild.
+This marjoram comes from Italy, where it grows in the wild.
 The taste of this 'wild marjoram' is powerful.
-You will undoubtedly recognize pinecone and citrus in it.
-Use this marjoram in tomato dishes, in salads and soups, but also with fish, and more.
+You will undoubtedly recognize pine cone and citrus in it.
+Use this marjoram in dishes with tomatoes, in salads and soups, but also with fish, and more. . .

 The term wild marjoram may be confusing.
-In botany, wild marjoram is understood to mean oregano.
-You use this wild, real marjoram (Origanum majorana) where 'wild marjoram' (oregano) is too powerful, such as in fish dishes.
+In botany, wild marjoram is understood to mean orgeno.
+You use this wild, true marjoram (Origanum majorana) where 'wild marjoram' (oregano) is too powerful, such as in fish dishes.

 Like oregano, marjoram is a woody herb.
 The leaves are small, slightly hairy and green on both sides.
-Marjoram is harvested 'by the stem'.
-That is why stem and leaf are processed together in many marjoram.
-This is not the case in our marjoram, the leaves are zipped off the stems after harvesting.
-In addition, our marjoram is harvested early in the summer, just before flowering, when the leaves are most flavourful.
+Marjoram is harvested 'on the stem'.
+That is why many marjoram stem and leaves are processed together.
+This is not the case in our marjoram, the leaves are zipped from the stems after harvesting.
+In addition, our marjoram is harvested early in the summer, shortly before flowering, when the leaves are at their most flavorful.

 Smell and taste

-The smell and taste of this marjoram is typical of the mixed sabinyl/α-terpineol chemotype (approximately 40% each), and contains more terpineol than a standard marjoram (sabinyl chemotype).
-The taste and smell are a mixture of sweet pinecone and citrus, which makes marjoram an excellent combination with tomato and tomato-based preparations, such as salads and soups.
+The smell and taste of this marjoram is typical of the mixed sabinyl/α-terpineol chemotype (about 40% each), and contains more terpineol than a standard marjoram (sabinyl chemotype).
+The taste and smell are a mixture of sweet pine cone and citrus, which means that marjoram combines well with tomato and preparations with tomato, such as salads and soups.
 The most important seasonings are:

-• Sabinene, responsible for the woody, camphorous flavor of black pepper, among others, with citrus and pine cone notes
+• sabinene, responsible for the woody, camphoraceous flavor of black pepper, among others, with citrus and pine cone notes

 • p-cymene, fresh, spicy, woody, citrus, as in cumin, oregano and coriander